Orthogonal-Research-Lab/Cybernetics-and-Systems/Interactivity/README.md

 * distance metric can also be used to define the potential for interactivity (shoter distances are more likely to interact).

 * mutual information can also be used to define strong interactivity, for _I(M;N)_ --> _max I(M;N)_.

+Equivalences but Asymmetry = Structure.

+* no solution to inverse problem.

+* emergent system not reversible, but has many equivalent sets of interactions.

+* not just any old path to emergence, however.

+* no exact solution, but structure!